Spot on news lessons for teens

 This month's Spot on news lesson visits Canada, where we meet three teenagers from different parts of the country.

 This Spot on news lesson is about climate change and the ways in which we can help to save the planet.

-In this Spot on news lesson, we meet some young people who tell us about their exciting jobs and how they couldn’t do them without speaking English.
+In this lesson, we meet young people who tell us about their jobs and how they couldn’t do them without speaking English.

 This Spot on news lesson looks at the issue of single-sex education - do boys and girls learn better when they are in different schools?